 - Q. When I import my own folder of pictures, where can I find them?

 A. Imported albums will always be placed below the BiteFX-provided albums.
 In the Picture panel view, scroll all the way down to find your pictures.

-- Q. How can I stop the “What’s New in V3.0” dialog from appearing every time I start BiteFX?
+- Q. How can I stop the “What’s New in V5.0” dialog from appearing every time I start BiteFX?

-A. Click on the “Next” button at the bottom of each “What’s New” page that appears until the “Got it!” button appears.
-After clicking on “Got it!”, the “What’s New in V3.0” dialog will no longer be displayed when you start BiteFX.
-You can always restore the dialog to once again appear by clicking on the “Menu” button and selecting “What’s New in V3.0” from the menu list.
+A. Click on the “Next” button at the bottom of the first two “What’s New” pages that appear, and then on the “Got it!” button on page three.
+After clicking on “Got it!”, the “What’s New in V5.0” dialog will no longer be displayed when you start BiteFX.
+You can always restore the ”What’s New…” pages by clicking on the “Menu” button and selecting “What’s New in V5.0” from the menu list.

 - Q. How do I close the “Help” panel?

 A. You can close the “Help” panel by clicking on the “X” in the upper right corner of the panel, or by clicking on the “Help on/off” button in the top right corner of the BiteFX user control interface (the orange button with the “?” icon).

 - Q. How do I close the “Information pane”?

 A. You can close the “Information pane” by clicking on the “X” in the upper right corner of the pane, or by clicking on the “Information pane on/off” button at the top of the BiteFX user control interface (the orange button with the “i” icon).